Excel Rosters/Free Agents

 or the Negro Leagues.
 In some cases I’ve had to make a

 determination about what should be considered the player’s

-reset-eligible.
-This is because of the not-uncommon
+tenure.
+This is because of the not-uncommon occurrence of

-they were effectively finished as ballplayers and the
+effectively finished as ballplayers and the

 even-less-uncommon occurrence of players hanging on for